garrandall/popular-music-data/tracks/holding-you-down--goin-in-circles--jazmine-sullivan.md

 But I wanna go
 I wanna go
 But I keep coming back
-I cant stop... missing you baby
+I can't stop... missing you baby

 I stay cuz I love you
 But I hate that I stay
 You know I won't go
 Thats why you treat me this way
 I want to be happy
 Though it hurts me so bad